Skip to main content

 Account Access

 Sign in with Coinbase applications can request different access to user's wallets.
-This access is defined by the account parameter on OAuth2 authorization URL.
-Available options are:
+This access is defined by a drop down selection on the consent page when the user connects to the app.
+See the example below.

 Note that Wallet access is still used together with OAuth2 scopes (see below).
 This means that account=all combined with scope=wallet:buys:create can create buys on all of user's wallets but won't for example give access to sell on any of their accounts.